Symmetry Properties of Nonlocal Quark Bilinear Operators on a Lattice: Introduction

 \section{Introduction}

 Taming systematic uncertainties is critical to obtain meaningful results in lattice QCD.
-For example, the nonperturbative renormalization of the Rome-Southampton collaboration~\cite{Martinelli:1994ty} has been widely used to convert from the the lattice renormalization scheme to other continuum schemes to remove higher order errors from the slowly converging lattice perturbation theory.
-Another example is using the Symanzik improvement program~\cite{Symanzik:1983dc,Luscher:1984xn} to systematically reduce the discretization errors due to nonzero lattice spacing $a$.
-In those programs, understanding the mixing patterns of the operators involved is crucial.
-A powerful, nonperturbative method to reveal the mixing pattern is to use the symmetries of the problem.
-Symmetries could protect certain mixings from happening.
-For those that are not protected by symmetries, mixings could happen under quantum corrections. {Although symmetry considerations do not provide a quantitative analysis of the mixing, they do provide a complete mixing pattern among operators in the problem.}
+For example, the nonperturbative renormalization method of the Rome-Southampton collaboration~\cite{Martinelli:1994ty} has been widely used to convert from the lattice scheme to continuum schemes, avoiding the introduction of errors from slowly converging lattice perturbation theory.
+Another example is use of Symanzik improvement~\cite{Symanzik:1983dc,Luscher:1984xn} to systematically reduce discretization errors due to nonzero lattice spacing $a$.
+Since it is crucial to understand the mixing patterns of the operators involved, understanding the symmetries of a problem provides a powerful nonperturbative method.
+Symmetries could protect certain mixings from happening, while those not protected by symmetries could happen under quantum corrections.
+Although symmetry considerations do not provide a quantitative analysis of the mixing, they do provide a complete mixing pattern among operators in the problem.